Resumes & Professional Correspondence

 The purpose of a cover letter is to express your interest in working for a specific organization and expand on the experiences and skills presented in your resume.
 Tailor your cover letter to each position to which you apply.
 Your introductory paragraph is especially important because it is where you will explain your interest in working for a specific organization.
 To write a convincing introductory paragraph, you will need to research the organization and think about why you are genuinely interested in the work they do.
 Do not use generic language in your cover letter that could apply to any position and/or any company within your field of interest.

 While not all applications require a cover letter, a well-written, tailored cover letter can strengthen your application and make you a more competitive candidate.
-Refer to the Cover Letter Guide to view sample cover letters for various industries.
-View the Sample Cover Letter, and How to Write an Effective Cover Letter Video for additional tips.
+Refer to the Cover Letter Guide (pdf) to view sample cover letters for various industries.
+View the How to Write an Effective Cover Letter Video for additional tips.

 A portfolio is a way to display examples of your work and showcase your knowledge, skills, and accomplishments.
 It is also a great way to show your approach to a problem or your thought process.
 Some employers will require a portfolio as part of their application.
 There are many methods for creating a portfolio, and the options below are a few suggestions, not an exhaustive list.